snow-jallen/lullabeam/README.md

 "FAT" format seems to work well to be readable on the Pi.
 Eg, from MacOS 10.14, use Disk Utility format a USB thumb drive as a "master boot record" in format "MS-DOS (FAT)".

 The drive must contain a `music` folder.
-In development, `dev_music` under the project folder will be used; put whatever you want there, as it's ignored by Git.
+The `music` folder should contain `sleep` and `wake` folders.
 Each bottom-level folder under the general music folder will be treated as a playlist.
 Eg, with music files arranged like this, the playlists would be "lullabies", "jazz/smooth" and "jazz/rough".

     ▾ music/
+      ▾ sleep/
         ▾ lullabies/
           sleepytimes.mp3
           snoozely.ogg
+        ▾ sounds/
+          ocean.mp3
+          crickets.flac
+      ▾ wake/
         ▾ jazz/
           ▾ smooth/
             buttery.mp3
             frictionless.m4a
           ▾ rough/
             prickly.aac
             scratchy.flac

+In development, `dev_music` under the project folder will be used as if it were a thumb drive.
+Files there are ignored in `.gitignore`.

 ## Logging